sohamdasdesigns/getLife/README.md

 https://sohamdasdesigns.github.io/getLife/

 As Mobile First approach taken (with QR Code) to make the information sharing more easy, swift, dynamic and engaging.
-The prototype can be viewed/experienced in both desktop and mobile browsers.
+Though the prototype can be viewed/experienced in both desktop and mobile browsers.

 The Thesis book can be viewed at :